travel article by Pierre Mainguené, Circa Tours

 of the blue sky and the green mountain range is a sight to see.

-crossing the ancient kingdoms of Navarra and Aragon, I reached Catalonia
+crossing the ancient kingdoms of Navarra and Aragon, I reached Catalonia on the

 most stunning manifestation of their resourcefulness, as it relates to art and